 Unfortunately, "The Public Enemy" isn't as tightly scripted a movie as some other Cagney gangster pictures.
 Even at 81 minutes, it meanders a bit, and one setpiece doesn't often seem to follow another, logically or psychologically.
 This is partly because the story is rather thin and the emphases seem off at times.
 The long opening section, for instance, is filled with remarkable bits of filmmaking and acting, but doesn't really set up the rest of the movie as it ought to.

 Is Cagney wearing eyeliner, or is his Rasputin stare so challenging that it's burning holes in the screen?
-You get why audiences went mad for Cagney as Tom: he doesn't seem to pretending to be dangerous, but to actually be dangerous, like an ex-convict who got out of the joint, took a couple of acting lessons, and became a movie star because he wasn't faking anything.
-Except he was.
+You get why audiences went mad for Cagney as Tom: he doesn't seem to be pretending to be dangerous, but to actually be dangerous, like an ex-convict who got out of the joint, took a couple of acting lessons, and became a movie star because he wasn't faking anything.
+But he was.
 Cagney grew up a poor Irish kid on New York's Lower East Side, the second of seven children, two of whom died in infancy.
-He had a talent for street fighting and often defending his older brother Harry, a medical student, but he wasn't a criminal and he never killed anybody; before he became a movie actor, he was a tap dancer.
-So this was acting, pure and simple: a performer finding a core of rage and need and projecting it outward.
+He had a talent for street fighting and often defended his older brother Harry, a medical student.
+But he wasn't a criminal and certainly never killed anybody.
+Before he became a movie actor, he was a tap dancer.
+So this was acting, pure and simple: a performer finding a core of rage and need, and projecting it outward.